TheLunaticist/siege-mod/README.md

-# Fabric Example Mod
+# SiegeMod

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+This mod can be build using the build.gradle task.
+Due to either a bug or my own incompetence the IntelliJ environment has set the compiler output to full path on my pc.
+To change this go to "File>Project Structure".
+There you can change it.

 ## License

-This template is available under the CC0 license.
+This mod is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.